durcak/geolocation_proxycheck/README.md

 # geolocation_proxycheck
-The geolocation_proxycheck script is used to geolocate IP adresses from CSV file by two databases the MaxMind GeoIP and the IP2Location IP2Lite.
-Script can be also used to check IP adresses on proxy by the IP2Location IP2Proxy database.
+The geolocation_proxycheck script is used to geolocate IP addresses from CSV file by two databases the MaxMind GeoIP and the IP2Location IP2Lite.
+Script can be also used to check IP addresses on proxy by the IP2Location IP2Proxy database.
 Input CSV file must have header with "ip" column.
 Output file contains:

 - Country Code